-Sukhothai and Phitsanulok are two of the most remarkable historic towns in Thailand, though signifficantly less visited than the big tourist hot spots or even Ayutthaya.
+Sukhothai and Phitsanulok are two of the most remarkable historic towns in Thailand, though significantly less visited than the big tourist hot spots or even Ayutthaya.
 I was glad I made the trip some 400 km north from Bangkok last month and could experience these highlights in the lower north of Thailand in peace and without hectic.
 So here are your best options on how to get from Bangkok to Sukhothai and Phitsanulok.

 Bangkok to Sukhothai by Bus